RUCK+ | Ruck Miles & Bodyweight WOD

 WARM UP

-WORKOUT x 3 Rounds
+WORKOUT x 3 ROUNDS

 After your 400m warm up lap, complete one full round of this workout.
 Once your round is complete, go for another 400m ruck loop.
 This workout is 3 rounds, which means you'll ruck three more 400m loops.